Underlayment guide · DFW Metro · Updated · Expert-reviewed by , Sales Manager

 Synthetic underlayment is one layer in the roof system.
 This DFW guide explains what it does, why dry-in language matters, and what should appear in a written replacement scope.

 Underlayment is easy to miss because homeowners usually see shingles from the street, not the layers below them.
 During replacement, underlayment is one of the water-shedding layers installed over the roof deck before shingles or other roofing material.
+When we inspect a roof across the DFW metro — Frisco, Plano, McKinney, and the rest of Collin County — the underlayment is one of the first things our crew confirms after a tear-off, because it sets the dry-in condition for everything above it.

 This guide explains the practical questions DFW homeowners should ask about synthetic underlayment before roof work starts.
+Most asphalt shingle roofs in Texas are designed for a 15-25 year service life, so the layers underneath need to hold up across hundreds of 100-degree summer days and the occasional storm season.

 What synthetic underlayment does

 It is not a substitute for shingles, flashing, correct fastening, drip edge, ventilation, or a clean installation.
 It is one layer in the system.
+We install it as a water-shedding component, not a waterproofing membrane, and we make that distinction in the Dallas and Fort Worth scopes we write.

 Why underlayment matters during DFW replacements

 If a proposal only says underlayment without naming the type or where enhanced water-shedding details apply, ask for clarification.
+Vague single-word line items are a common source of confusion once the work is underway.

 Decking review comes first